5 promotional pricing strategies for increasing sales

 Free shipping

 Baymard Institute research shows that the average cart abandonment rate hovers around 70%.
-In other words, only three of 10 shoppers who reach a Shopify store checkout typically proceed with a purchase.
+In other words, only three of 10 shoppers who add items to an online cart proceed with a purchase.

 Shipping costs are a significant culprit behind shoppers jumping ship.
 Per the Baymard Institute, 48% of consumers abandon a cart during online checkout because the extra costs — shipping, taxes and fees — are too high.